This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Water-bathing cordial will ensure that it won't spoil and extends the shelf-life to twelve months.
 To water bath, place the bottles that you've just filled and sealed in a tall pot of boiling water, submerging them completely.
 Leave to boil for thirty minutes before lifting the bottles out and allowing them to cool.

 - Once cooled, elderflower cordial can be stored in a cupboard or used right away.
-Once a bottle is opened, refrigerate it and use it within three weeks.
+Once a bottle is opened, keep it in the fridge and use it within a month.

-- You can use elderflower cordial at a ratio of 1:4 (or your own preference) with champagne, prosecco, sparkling water, lemonade, or another drink of your choice.
-You can also use it to replace some of the water and/or sugar in cake and dessert recipes.
+- You can use elderflower cordial at a ratio of 1:4 (or your own preference) with champagne, prosecco, sparkling water, lemonade, or another drink or cocktail of your choice.
+A good splash in a glass will do then fill it up with another beverage of your choice.
+You can also use it to replace some of the water and/or sugar in cake and dessert recipes or drizzle it over lemon sorbet.
+Perfect for a hot summer day!

 More Elderflower Recipes and Inspiration